contributte/security/.docs/README.md

 ## Usage

-As each extra functionality you should register this SecurityExtension.
+As with any other extension, you need to register it.

 ```yaml
 extensions: